jonathanraxa/PhotoWorld/README.md

 Public Photo Search
 1) Enter a search keyword to find photos
 2) Optional filters

-Mininmum Upload Date: YYYY-MM-DD format - allows user to define the minimum upload date
+Mininmum Upload Date:
+"YYYY-MM-DD" format - defines minimum upload date

-Max Upload Date: YYYY-MM-DD format - allows user to define maximum upload date </p>' + Display Defined Number of Photos: </p>' +
+Max Upload Date:
+"YYYY-MM-DD" format - defines maximum upload date

+Display Defined Number of Photos

 Sort by:
 "date-taken-asc"
 "date-taken-desc"
 "date-posted-asc"
 "date-posted-desc"
-"revalance"
+"relavance"

 Indoor/Outdoor
-- Input (1) for indoor photos
+- Input '1' for indoor photos
-- Input (2) for outdoor photos
+- Input '2' for outdoor photos

 User Photoset Search
-1) Find the Flickr user name (make sure that it is not from Yahoo)
+1) Find the Flickr user name (make sure that it is NOT from Yahoo, but an actual Flickr username)
-2) Find the photoset ID and paste it into the search</p>' +
+2) Find the photoset ID and paste it into the search

 ------------------------------------------------------------------------------------